 If you experience any of the above symptoms, you should seek medical advice as soon as possible.

-Individuals whose occupations involve contact with chemical products (such as soaps, antibacterials, solvents, oils, acids, etc.) are most at risk of suffering from contact dermatitis due to overexposure to these harmful irritants.
+Individuals whose occupations involve contact with chemical products are most at risk of suffering from contact dermatitis due to overexposure to these harmful irritants.
 If your employer fails to provide protective clothing, the risk of contracting symptoms becomes much higher.

-Occupations most at risk of Contact Dermatitis include:
+Occupations most at risk to contact dermatitis include:

 - Those who work in the chemical sector